hyshibushiyoubing/qafm/README.md

 ## 🙋 Contribution

 **My responsibility:**
-I was in charge of implementing and interpreting the **VECM (Vector Error Correction Model)**.

-This included:
+I was responsible for the **VAR (Vector Autoregression) model** implementation and analysis.
+This involved:

+- Selecting macroeconomic and bank-level indicators
-- Testing for cointegration using Johansen’s test
+- Performing lag selection using AIC/BIC
-- Estimating long-run equilibrium relationships among variables
+- Estimating VAR models for each bank
-- Interpreting adjustment coefficients and speed of convergence
+- Interpreting impulse response functions (IRFs) and forecast error variance decomposition
-- Evaluating VECM forecast performance across banks
+- Evaluating model fit and predictive power across stable vs. distressed banks
-- Discussing limitations and overfitting in unstable regimes (e.g., FRCB collapse)

 ---